jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

 Enables deduping files functionality.
 Needs `hashing` to be enabled

-This finds all files in the database with the same hash and size, and keeps the oldest copy of the file
+The auto_dedupe feature scans the database for files with matching hashes and sizes, automatically deleting any duplicates and retaining only the oldest copy.

-Deletion only occurs if two or more matching files are found from the database search
+Deletion will only occur if two or more matching files are found during the database search.

 ## `add_sha256_hash`